cnellington/cnellington.github.io/_posts/2023-04-16-househunting.md

 If you want to be 95% sure you've toured an apartment better than 90% of the market, you should tour 45 apartments (not recommended).
 Anecdotally, I toured 11 apartments before putting a deposit down and I feel confident that I've seen at least 1-2 in the top 20% of my market.

+I'd like to think this is generally helpful for making decisions everywhere when prior information isn't readily available, such as selecting an employer or employee.
+It's a formal way of understanding how many options you should consider, based on your personal threshold for quality, and how confident you need to be in your choice.
-I'd like to think this is generally helpful for making decisions everywhere, although I probably won't be using this to see how many pieces of produce I should squeeze at the market before being confident about my choice, unless I need to limit myself to 1-2 MPFS (minutes per fruit selection).
+Although, I probably won't be using this to see how many pieces of produce I should squeeze at the market before being confident about my choice, unless I need to limit myself to 1-2 MPFS (minutes per fruit selection).